 See How to create a strong application for VMCAS personal statement guidelines, supplemental essay questions, and optional explanation statement.

-- Idaho, Montana, Utah, and residents of WICHE states must complete residency certification to be given priority consideration.
+- Idaho and Montana and residents of WICHE states must complete residency certification to be given priority consideration.

-- Idaho, Montana, and Utah residents must certify with their state by September 1.
+- Idaho and Montana residents must certify with their state by September 3.
 Email DVM Admissions to keep us up to date on your residency certification process.

 Top Washington, Idaho, Montana, and Utah resident applicants will be invited for a 30-minute personal interview as part of the application process.